Clustering Via Finite Nonparametric ICA Mixture Models: Introduction

-In recent years, with the rise of computational power, people have seen more studies focusing on semi-parametric or non-parametric model-based clustering; that is, methods that relax the standard model-based clustering assumption that the cluster densities come from a known parametric family.
-A semiparametric model-based clustering analysis for DNA microarray data can be found in \citet{han2006semi}. \citet{azzalini2007clustering} proposes nonparametric density estimation using Delaunay triangulation for clustering via identification of subpopulations with regions with high density of the underlying probability distribution. \citet{li2007nonparametric} develops a clustering approach based on mode identification by applying new optimization techniques to a nonparametric density estimator. \citet{vichi2008fitting} fits semiparametric clustering models to dissimilarity data.
-In \citet{zhang2009semiparametric}, a semiparametric model is introduced to account for varying impacts of factors over clusters by using cluster-level covariates. \citet{mallapragada2010non} proposes a non-parametric mixture model (NMM) for data clustering. \citet{guglielmi2014semiparametric} fits Bayesian semiparametric logit models to grouped data of in-hospital survival outcomes of patients hospitalized with ST-segment Elevation Myocardial Infarction diagnosis.
+The advent of easily accessible computing power has given rise to semi- and non-parametric methods that avoid the standard assumption that the cluster densities come from a known parametric family, and applications and extensions of these methods are growing more common in the literature.
+A semiparametric model-based clustering analysis for DNA microarray data can be found in \cite{han2006semi}. \cite{azzalini2007clustering} propose nonparametric density estimation using Delaunay triangulation for clustering via identification of subpopulations with regions with high density of the underlying probability distribution. \cite{li2007nonparametric} develop a clustering approach based on mode identification by applying new optimization techniques to a nonparametric density estimator. \cite{vichi2008fitting} fits semiparametric clustering models to dissimilarity data.
+In \cite{zhang2009semiparametric}, a semiparametric model is introduced to account for varying impacts of factors over clusters by using cluster-level covariates. \cite{mallapragada2010non} propose a non-parametric mixture model (NMM) for data clustering. \cite{guglielmi2014semiparametric} fit Bayesian semiparametric logit models to grouped data of in-hospital survival outcomes of patients hospitalized with ST-segment Elevation Myocardial Infarction diagnosis.
 Certain mixtures of linear regressions also fall under the category of semiparametric model-based clustering.
-For instance, \citet{hunter2012semiparametric} presents an algorithm for estimating parameters in a mixture-of-regressions model in which the errors are assumed to be independent and identically distributed but no other distributional assumption is made. \citet{huang2013nonparametric} proposes nonparametric finite mixture-of-regression models for analysis of U.S.\ housing price index (HPI) data. \citet{vandekerkhove2013estimation} studies estimation of a semiparametric mixture-of-regressions model of two components when one component is known. \citet{bajari2011note} views a game abstractly as a semiparametric mixture distribution and studies the semiparametric efficiency bound of this model.
-Finally, \citet{butucea2014semiparametric} considers a semiparametric mixture of two distributions that are equal up to a shift parameter.
+For instance, \cite{hunter2012semiparametric} present an algorithm for estimating parameters in a mixture-of-regressions model in which the errors are assumed to be independent and identically distributed but no other distributional assumption is made. \cite{huang2013nonparametric} propose nonparametric finite mixture-of-regression models for analysis of U.S.\ housing price index (HPI) data. \cite{vandekerkhove2013estimation} studies estimation of a semiparametric mixture-of-regressions model of two components when one component is known. \cite{bajari2011note} views a game abstractly as a semiparametric mixture distribution and studies the semiparametric efficiency bound of this model.
+Finally, \cite{butucea2014semiparametric} consider a semiparametric mixture of two distributions that are equal up to a shift parameter.